 That medal on the guard’s chest looks like a World War One imperial wound badge, meaning this guard fought for the German Imperial Army during the Great War.
 The badge is the black variant (3rd class, representing Iron) and was given to those wounded once or twice by hostile action (including air raids), or frostbitten in the line of duty.

 After the outbreak of World War II, Buchenwald continued to house political prisoners and, later, Poles and Russians.
-Most inmates worked as slave labourers at nearby work sites in 12-hour shifts around the clock.
+Most inmates worked as slave laborers at nearby work sites in 12-hour shifts around the clock.
 There were some 18,000 prisoners after Kristallnacht, 11,000 on the eve of the war, 63,000 by the end of 1944, and 86,000 in February 1945, when Buchenwald became the destination for some of the inmates forcibly evacuated from Auschwitz.

 Although there were no gas chambers, hundreds perished each month from disease, malnutrition, exhaustion, beatings, and executions.
 Camp records indicate that throughout its existence some 240,000 prisoners from at least 30 countries were confined at Buchenwald.
 At least 10,000 were shipped to extermination camps, and some 43,000 people died at the camp.